Global Demographics and Population Projections

 China’s working-age population began shrinking in 2012.
 By around 2050, the decrease will be about the size of the current U.S. total labor force (170 million).

 China has a special problem that could affect future demographics.
 Chinese youth, ages 19-24, have a very high unemployment rate, probably over 20% and possibly much higher.
-The government stopped publishing statistics and then came out with a new series with a slightly lower unemployment rate.
+The government stopped publishing statistics and then came out with a new series with a lower unemployment rate.
 Colleges graduates in particular are finding it hard to get a decent position; many are unemployed, accepting menial jobs just to earn small amounts of income, or are moving in with relatives.
-At a minimum, this will probably affect future demographics and economic growth – lower income, later marriages.
-This is in addition of a dearth of females because of the past “one child” policy that led to tens of millions of abortions of female embryos and female infanticide.
+The government's policy is to tell the unemployed youth to "eat bitterness."

 As in the United States, a stagnant or declining population is not spread evenly across the country.
 Government policies to help rural and inland areas do not seem to be working.
 Between 2010 and 2020, 1,240 counties and county-cities out of 1,866 saw their populations shrink, many by up to 35%, as birth rates fell to record lows and people continued to go to cities in search of work.